alszczep/nhk-easier-scraper/README.md

 `npm run count` - print a number of articles read so far

 If you don't want to type these commands every time, you can use a script suitable for your OS (examples in the `scripts` folder).
 I can be placed e.g. on the desktop and run with a double click. `cd` paths in the scripts should be adjusted to the actual location of the project.

+`npm run build` - this will run when installing dependencies with npm - you may need to run it manually if any changes are made to the code